-The CLUSTER MODIFY command sets a MINMAXVARLIST attribute on one or more variables that belong to an existing dynamic cluster.
-The variable names that are specified in the CLUSTER MODIFY command must exist in the cluster and the variables must not have a pre-existing MINMAXVARLIST setting.
-When the SPD Server runs the CLUSTER MODIFY command, the dynamic cluster is unclustered while the variable modifications are made to the individual member tables.
+The cluster modify command sets a MINMAXVARLIST attribute on one or more variables that belong to an existing dynamic cluster.
+The variable names that are specified in the cluster modify command must exist in the cluster and the variables must not have a pre-existing MINMAXVARLIST setting.
+When the SPD Server runs the cluster modify command, the dynamic cluster is unclustered while the variable modifications are made to the individual member tables.
 The cluster is recreated after the MINMAXVARLIST changes are completed.
-Control permission and exclusive access to the dynamic cluster is required in order to run the CLUSTER MODIFY command.
-SPD Server performs a full table scan to initialize the MINMAXVARLIST values in each member table, so the processor time that is required to perform the CLUSTER MODIFY command is directly related to the size of the tables that belong to the cluster.
-If an error occurs while the CLUSTER MODIFY command is running, the cluster cannot be recreated and the user will need to manually recreate the cluster using the CLUSTER CREATE command.
+Control permission and exclusive access to the dynamic cluster is required in order to run the cluster modify command.
+SPD Server performs a full table scan to initialize the MINMAXVARLIST values in each member table, so the processor time that is required to perform the cluster.
+If an error occurs while the cluster modify command is running, the cluster create and the user will need to manually recreate the cluster using the cluster create command.